Selecting a Kitten

 If you think breeding is in your pet’s future, beware.

 Does the breeder have the litter registration papers?

-Many breeders are now controlling the breeding rights to the kittens they sell.
-In other words they require that you sign papers stating that you will not breed the kitten at all or without permission.
-If you thing breeding is in the future beware.
+Many breeders are now controlling the breeding rights of the kittens they sell.
+In other words, they require that you sign papers stating that you will not breed the kitten at all or without permission.
+If you think breeding is in the future, beware.

 Will they take a check for payment?
 Never pay cash!
 When you write a check for payment you have the option to stop payment on the check.
 If there is a major health problem with the kitten, you have recourse.

 What age is best to bring a new pet home?